The virtual health revolution: what’s coming and how could it change healthcare

 The truth is likely that the virtual health journey has been coming for a long time, but – just as with the speed of tech development overall – the seismic change of the digital revolution has only just begun.
 Dubai has been touted as a UAE leader in digital healthcare, but it’s also one of the areas of international interest, as the Government and health sector all strive to meet new and old issues with modern digital solutions.

-For individual and corporate employee benefit clients, you’ll have likely seen some impacts on the way you experience both insurance and healthcare as technology has been taken up in the sector; but is that technology reducing your costs, improving your service experience, and making an overall positive change?
+For individual and corporate employee benefits clients, you’ll have likely seen some impacts on the way you experience both insurance and healthcare as technology has been taken up in the sector; but is that technology reducing your costs, improving your service experience, and making an overall positive change?
 Sometimes it can help to talk to an expert to find out the reality of what’s out there.

 Pacific Prime Dubai: experts in insurance and healthcare

-When it comes to looking ahead, you can trust in Pacific Prime Dubai to guide you competently.
+When it comes to looking ahead, you can trust Pacific Prime Dubai to guide you competently.
 We think it’s important to not only know what sort of market and sector our clients are engaged with now, but also what they might experience in the future.
 That’s what helps us ensure that you get the sort of coverage you need, and that it’s sustainable in the long term moving forward.

-If you’re looking for an individual insurance plan, or an attractive employee benefits platform for your company, give our consultants a call.
+If you’re looking for an individual health insurance plan, or an attractive employee benefits platform for your company, give our consultants a call.
 Pacific Prime Dubai offers free quotes to individuals, or will happily meet and provide businesses with a market review that includes their current benefits plan.
 When you need a partner to help you simplify insurance, reach out to our team today!

 - A new Pacific Prime guide for IVF treatments in Dubai - 19th December 2018